Guía de materiales para parques infantiles

 MantenimientoLow (annual cleaning, occasional patching)High (raking, topping off to maintain depth)

-Initial CostHighLower
+Initial CostAltaLower

 Shock AbsorptionConsistentVariable—depends on depth

-Tip: For mixed‑use parks, a combination often works best: unitary under high‑traffic areas and loose‑fill elsewhere.
+Consejo: For mixed‑use parks, a combination often works best: unitary under high‑traffic areas and loose‑fill elsewhere.

 2.2 Synthetic Turf